0xd34df00d/inline-asm/README.md

 ## Safety and notes

-* First of all, all this is utterly unsafe.
+* Firstly, all of this is utterly unsafe.
 * The compiler sees the generated functions as pure, so if a function calls, say, `RDRAND` and is itself called more than once to get several random numbers, care must be taken to ensure the compiler doesn't elide extra calls.